 Cars that support CarPlay

 According to Apple, more than 600 car models work with CarPlay.
-The list includes most of the major automakers’ models released after 2016 or 2017.
-Now, many automakers offer CarPlay and Android Auto as standard features on their new models.
+The list includes most major automakers’ models released after 2016 or 2017.
+Many new models have CarPlay and Android Auto as standard or optional equipment.
 The exception is Tesla, which offers its own connectivity package.
+On Apple’s website, you can see the official full list of compatible car models.

 During Apple’s annual developer conference WWDC 2022, Apple revealed plans to extend CarPlay to take over every screen and control in the car.
 This includes the main dashboard screen with the speedometer, gas/battery readout, and warning lights.
 Users will also be able to customize the displays with different themes, backgrounds, and widgets.
 Many manufacturers including Audi, Nissan, Volvo, and Land Rover have committed to bringing some form of expanded CarPlay to their models.